-As neither of these outcomes is desirable in encouraging stability of the WEEE system, and could lead to distortions and unfair competition, for 2016 we proposed to amend this so that the escalator was calculated in relation to a scheme's shortfall against the national target in each stream rather than the scheme target in that stream.
+As neither of these outcomes is desirable in encouraging stability of the WEEE system, and could lead to distortions and unfair competition, for 2017 we proposed to amend this so that the escalator was calculated in relation to a scheme's shortfall against the national target in each stream rather than the scheme target in that stream.
 This ensured that the escalator would be identical for a given tonnage shortfall, regardless of scheme size.
+Each tonne collected is important to reach the national target, therefore all tonnes collected should be treated equally, meaning schemes should not be penalised for being either larger or smaller.

-This approach appears to have been successful and we propose to continue with the same principle for 2017.
-However, as described in the Market Developments in section 4.2, we also acknowledge that it appears likely that in 2017 many WEEE streams will fall short of their national collection targets for 2017.
-The exact reasons for this are not yet fully clear and are likely to take some time to understand, but an unintended consequence of this is that it could result in schemes that have fallen short of their collection targets incurring an escalated compliance fee on tonnage which was simply not available for collection even with the best of intentions.
+We believe that this approach appeared to have been successful in 2016 and we propose to retain this element with the same principle for 2018.
+However, as described in the Market Developments in section 4.2, we also acknowledge that it appears likely that in 2018 many WEEE streams will fall short of their national collection targets again.
+The exact reasons for this are not yet fully clear and we believe that research around the dynamics of the WEEE market should continue in order to get a better understanding of how targets can be set an appropriate level.
+An unintended consequence of this is that it could result in schemes that have fallen short of their collection targets incurring an escalated compliance fee on tonnage which was simply not available for collection even with the best of intentions.
 This would appear to be unduly punitive on schemes and their members.

-For 2017 we therefore propose to modify the approach and vary the point from which the escalator applies.
-If a particular collection stream is actually short in total compared with its national target at the year end, any scheme wishing to use the compliance fee in that stream would pay the un-escalated base cost per tonne up to their market share of the national shortfall, and an escalated compliance fee on the whole of any tonnage beyond that.
-For schemes that are not members of the PBS, the un-escalated base cost will still involve an alternative calculation as described above and their "escalator-free" volume will be charged at that alternative rate.
+As in our 2017 proposal, we therefore propose to vary the point from which the main escalator applies.
+If a particular collection stream is actually short in total compared with its national target at the year end, any scheme wishing to use the compliance fee in that stream would pay the un-escalated base cost per tonne up to their market share of the national shortfall, and an escalated compliance fee only on any tonnage beyond that.
+Note that other elements of the fee calculation (uplift for non-PBS members, direct operational cost and uplift for low LA collection rates) will still be included in the fee calculation for every tonne that a scheme is short, regardless of the national position.